 This event is part of POST’s community event series.
-These events are open to the general public as well as POST donors, and we hope you will join us!
+These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
-Learn more about how you can support POST here: openspacetrust.org/support
+Find out more about how you can support POST here: openspacetrust.org/support.

 Bair Island is part of the Don Edwards San Francisco Bay National Wildlife Refuge.
 The marsh area actually consists of three islands: Inner, Middle, and Outer.
 The Bair Island Ecological Reserve consists of close to 2,000 acres of protected land.
 It is a critical habitat to several species of birds, fish, and even mice.

-Peninsula Open Space Trust protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since 1977, POST has protected over 75,500 acres in San Mateo, Santa Clara and Santa Cruz Counties.
+Peninsula Open Space Trust protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since 1977, POST has protected over 78,000 acres in San Mateo, Santa Clara, and Santa Cruz Counties.

 The US Fish & Wildlife Services manages National wildlife refuges, protects endangered species, manages migratory birds, and restores nationally significant fisheries, such as the The Don Edwards San Francisco Bay National Wildlife Refuge a 30,000-acre oasis for millions of migratory birds and endangered species.